cs3110/textbook/data/pattern_matching_advanced.md

 # Advanced Patterns

-Here are some addition pattern forms that are useful:
+Here are some additional pattern forms that are useful:

 * `p1 | ... | pn`:  an "or" pattern; matching against it succeeds if
   a match succeeds against any of the individual patterns `pi`, which